Keith Payne

 • Papua New Guinea, with 2nd Pacific Islands Regiment, 1967 to 1968.

-Payne joined the Australian Army Training Team Vietnam (AATTV) in February 1969.
-The AATTV was a specialist team first raised in 1962.
+Keith joined the Australian Army Training Team Vietnam (AATTV) in February 1969.
+The AATTV was a specialist team first raised in 1962 for service in the Vietnam War.
 Its job was to train and advise local soldiers, including the South Vietnamese Army (ARVN), Montagnards, Territorial Forces (Regional Force and Popular Force) and Mobile Strike (Mike) Forces.

 Although its role was to train and advise, AATTV members faced some of the most dangerous fighting during the conflict.
-Four Victoria Crosses were awarded to members of the AATTV during the Vietnam conflict and its members received 100 decorations in total.
+Four Victoria Crosses were awarded to members of the AATTV during the Vietnam War, and its members received 100 decorations in total.

 '.. the indigenous soldiers began to fall back.
 Directly exposing himself to the enemy's fire, Warrant Officer Payne, through his own efforts, temporarily held off the assaults by alternately firing his weapon and running from position to position collecting grenades and throwing them at the assaulting enemy.